nvda-es/num2words_nvda/readme.md

 ## Contact:

 If you want to help improve this addon, you can send an email to `angelitomateocedillo@gmail.com` or make your contributions on the GitHub repo.

+---

+# Changelog:

+## 0.1

+* Initial release.
+You may find some minor bugs.
+If so, please let me know.